Dylan-lindu/dylanlindu/content/contact/contact.md

 ## Looking for Phd postions in fall, 2026!<br>

-I have had experience in <span style="color:red">computational & Cognitive neuroscience</span> research using Contrastive deep learning methods, Diffusion models, Transformer-based frameworks, LLMs, and model-based fMRI, and I would love the possibility of working with you in the future.
+I have had experience in <span style="color:red">Computational & Cognitive Neuroscience</span> research using Contrastive deep learning methods, Diffusion models, Transformer-based frameworks, LLMs, and model-based fMRI, and I would love the possibility of working with you in the future.

 I'm <span style="color:red">interested in</span> interested in investigating whole-brain circuit propagation and function, the functional organization of human visual representations, uncovering the internal architecture and computational mechanisms of the brain’s language system, NeuroAI, and psychiatry.